 For further protection, a faux-fur dead cat covering can be added to the blimp.

 You are most likely to see these types of windshields used on TV and film sets, where they are mounted on boom poles.

 Dead cats are also available for lavalier or lapel microphones.

 The one in the photo is by Rycote and it slips over the microphone capsule.

 Under windier conditions larger lavalier dead cats are available that will reduce the wind noise

-To make these dead cats a little more discreet, they are usually available in black, grey, and skin tone.
+To make these dead cats a little more discreet, they are generally available in black, grey, and skin tone.

-Another option to consider for ith subminiature lavalier microphones is under and over covers.
+Another option to consider for subminiature lavalier microphones is Under and Over Covers.

 These are double-sided sticky pads that stick to your clothes.